anatolethien/bare-prompt/README.md

 curl -sSL 'https://raw.githubusercontent.com/anatolethien/bare-prompt/master/install.sh' | bash
 ```

-You can also copy the content of the `code.txt` file and append it to your `.bashrc` file.
+You can also copy the content of the `prompt.sh` file and append it to your `.bashrc` file.